pmmilani/boreas/README.md

     python setup.py develop [--user] [--uninstall]

-You will need the flag --user in case you don't have administrator privileges in the machine you are installing the package to.
+You will need the flag --user in case you don't have administrator privileges in the machine to which you are installing the package.
 The flag --uninstall can be added to uninstall the package.
 The commands above will also install some dependencies (included in the file "requirements.txt") needed for this package.

 ### Usage